-As we have emphasized before, food is actually one of the most important detail of any wedding reception, since honestly, this is one of the top things that guests (everyone to be exact) will remember most on any wedding or event for that matter.
+As we have emphasized before, food is actually one of the most important details of any wedding reception, since honestly, this is one of the top things that guests (everyone to be exact) will remember most on any wedding or event for that matter.
 Below is our supplier review for our chosen caterer – JOSIAH’S CATERING

 - Supplier Rating: 3.75/5